 PREFIX OF THE YEAR (METROPOLITAN)

 QFA Inc will award a Best and Reserve Prefix of the Year to the highest scoring QFA Inc Registered Prefixes in the metropolitan area.
-This will be an accumulation of the points for all exhibits for the prefix exhibited in Metropolitan QFA Affiliated shows and at the Royal Queensland Show (Ekka).
+This will be an accumulation of the points for all exhibits for the prefix exhibited in Metropolitan QFA Affiliated shows.

 PREFIX OF THE YEAR (NORTHERN)